What Is Change Management in Aviation SMS

 - Implement each CPA; and

-- Once implementation is complete, review implementation.
+- Once implementation is complete, review implementation and monitor.

-As said, we highly recommend completing all of the above items with a series of checklists and approvals to ensure that the change management does not miss needed steps.
+As said, we highly recommend completing all of the above items with a series of checklists and approvals to ensure that the change management team does not miss needed steps.
 Implementation of action items can be things such as:

 - Risk mitigation controls;